NUSSETO/DS_PreMaster_WeeklyPractice/README.md

 ## Tools Used

 - Python 3.10+
 - Jupyter Notebook
 - pandas, seaborn, matplotlib, numpy, sklearn

+## Notes

+- This archive reflects my learning process and may not represent polished or production-ready code.
+- The repository will be updated regularly as I continue to work on new projects.

 ## About me

 Jason Huang
 BSc in Mathematics, NTNU